OanaIgnat/OanaIgnat/README.md

 :mortar_board: I completed my Ph.D. in Computer Science in the [LIT lab at the University of Michigan](https://lit.eecs.umich.edu/) in August 2022.

-🔭 I've worked in AI research at Meta (FAIR; x2), Amazon (Prime Video), Bosch, and Telenav (road detection algorithms for self-driving cars).
+🔭 I've worked in AI research at Meta (FAIR; x2), Amazon (Prime Video), Bosch, and Telenav (Open Street Map and algorithms for self-driving cars).

 💬 My research focus is on **Multimodal Equitable AI**.
 Publications and code can be found on [Google Scholar](https://scholar.google.com/citations?user=RzK4fWkAAAAJ)